Easy Taco Soup

 I recommend reheating the soup by placing the portion you want in a pot and reheating it over medium heat until the soup has been heated through.

-If you want to reheat soup that is frozen, pull it out of the freezer the night before to thaw it in the refrigerator before reheating it on the stovetop.
+If you want to reheat frozen soup, pull it out of the freezer the night before and thaw it in the refrigerator before reheating it on the stovetop.

 closeup photo of two bowls of easy taco soup